mahmoud/sedimental/entries/curricula/enterprise_python.md

 title: Enterprise Python Curriculum
 ---

 Enterprise software is the discipline of scaling up.
-But not usually in terms of volume and performance, but in terms of complexity and roles involved.
-Scaling technology is easy compared to scaling people and processes.
-In addition to preparing you for practical Python development, this course will teach you how to form and justify the technical positions necessary to drive successful projects.
+Not in terms of volume and performance, but in terms of complexity and people involved.
+Scaling technology is easy compared to scaling human processes.
+In addition to preparing you for practical Python development, this course will teach you how to form and justify the technical positions necessary to drive projects to success.

 Basic outline: